When examiners and teachers mark your work, they look for both

 behind them and

-who is likely to most benefit from the rest of us holding them?
+who is most likely to benefit from the rest of us holding to them?

-- Some types of ideology have a religious origin;
+- Some ideological beliefs have a religious origin

-a political origin arising from government and its laws.
+a political origin and arise from government and its laws.

 - The media play a part